jichre/biglog/README.md

 # biglog
-A simple accept http post log, and write in disk
+A simple accept http post log, and write in disk.
+You can read from disk and send to kafka or ...